-- Cigna's Collaborative Care (CCC) arrangements are developed for the purpose of helping customers achieve health easier, more effectively, and more affordably - Cigna has more Collaborative Care arrangements than any competitor - 50+ million dollars was saved through total medical cost reduction by groups in a CCC arrangement greater than 1 year - The top performing groups realized 44% better than market avoidable ER visits per thousand; 25% lower hospital inpatient admission rates customers.
-As high deductible and coinsurance plans become more prevalent, customers are demanding tools and information on quality and cost-efficiency to help them make more informed decisions about where to seek care.
+- Cigna's Collaborative Care (CCC) arrangements are developed for the purpose of helping customers achieve health easier, more effectively, and more affordably - Cigna has more Collaborative Care arrangements than any competitor - 2.9 percent saved through total medical cost reduction by groups in a CCC arrangement greater than 1 year - The top performing groups realized 51% better than market avoidable ER visits per thousand; 32% lower hospital inpatient admission rates are demanding tools and information on quality and cost-efficiency to help them make more informed decisions about where to seek care.
 Cigna Healthcare has developed customer support tools to help meet this growing customer demand.

-Choosing where to receive care is an important personal decision for health care
+Choosing where to receive care is an important personal decision for health care customers.
+As high deductible and coinsurance plans become more prevalent, customers